ramyardaneshgar/Reconnaissance-Enumeration/README.md

 # HackTheBox Writeup: Reconnaissance & Enumeration using whois, curl, gobuster, and ReconSpider.

+Developed by Ramyar Daneshgar
+⚠️ Disclaimer: All actions were performed in a controlled, authorized environment.
+Unauthorized use is strictly prohibited.

 ## Context and Methodology
 In this lab, I demonstrated my proficiency in reconnaissance and information-gathering techniques using tools like `whois`, `curl`, `gobuster`, and the web crawler **ReconSpider**.
 The goal was to identify key details about the target domain, **inlanefreight.htb**, by analyzing DNS records, HTTP headers, and performing directory enumeration.
 My approach was systematic: